NO IDENTITY.NO BOUNDARIES.NO KILL SWITCH.

-When the first AI agents needed to call an API, engineers did what they always do: they grabbed an API key from the environment, or borrowed an OAuth token from the user who triggered the workflow.
-It worked.
-Nobody thought twice.
+When the first AI agents needed to call an API, engineers did what they always do: grabbed an API key from the environment, or borrowed an OAuth token from the user who triggered the workflow.

 That was the original sin of agent security.